clarabiagi/Comparing-Methods-for-Mitigating-Gender-Bias-in-Word-Embedding/README.md

 # Comparing Methods for Mitigating Gender Bias in Word Embedding
-This repository contains the source code for the results presented in the article [Comparing Methods for Mitigating Gender Bias in Word Embedding](), which will be presented at HICCS-56.
+This repository contains the source code for the paper [Comparing Methods for Mitigating Gender Bias in Word Embedding](), which will be presented at HICCS-56.
 Here is a more extensive version of the analysis, which includes everything described in my [thesis]().

-I recall that the aim of this work is to compare different methods for removing gender bias from non contextualized word embedding.
+The aim of this work is to compare different methods for removing gender bias from non contextualized word embedding.
 [GloVe](https://drive.google.com/file/d/1jrbQmpB5ZNH4w54yujeAvNFAfVEG0SuE/view) is the word embedding considered for the analysis and 6 methods for reducing bias are compared:
  - [Hard Debiasing (HD GloVe)](https://arxiv.org/abs/1607.06520)